OpenEvalProject/evals/manuscripts/elife-75796/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/75796/elife-75796-fig5-v2.jpg)

-**Figure 5.:** + channel (ENaC), and ENaC regulatory motifs.ENaC subunits were not found in nonvertebrate chordates or in teleosts.
+**Figure 5.:** ENaC subunits were not found in nonvertebrate chordates or in teleosts.
 The ancestral ENaC subunit likely had a PY motif and was a substrate for Nedd4-2-dependent regulation.
 Like mammalian ENaC α subunits, the ancient ENaC subunit may have formed functional homotrimers, or may have formed channels with other ENaC paralogs.
 ENaC α, β, and γ subunits appeared before the emergence of jawless fishes, whereas ENaC δ subunits first appeared in an ancestor of the lobe-finned coelacanth.
 Proteins required for aldosterone signaling (mineralocorticoid receptor [MR], 11β-hydroxysteroid dehydrogenase [11β-HSD2], and aldosterone synthase) evolved before the emergence of tetrapods.
 Lungs appeared in lobe-finned fishes on the lineage to tetrapods.
 Air-breathing organs (e.g., respiratory gas bladders and labyrinth organs) evolved independently in ray-finned fishes, including morphologically distinct lungs in Polypteriformes.
 Individual GRIP (gating release of inhibition by proteolysis) domain ENaC cleavage sites first appeared sporadically in marine species.
 Dual cleavage sites appeared consistently in the ENaC α and γ subunits in terrestrial vertebrates.
 CR, corticoid receptor; GR, glucocorticoid receptor.
 Animal silhouettes courtesy of PhyloPic (http://www.phylopic.org).

 Air-breathing organs evolved independently several times as an adaptation to chronic or periodic environmental hypoxia (Graham and Wegner, 2010).
 Lungs appeared in lobe-finned fishes after their divergence from other bony fishes, and developmental and morphological evidence support homology between the lungs of lungfishes and tetrapods.
 Extant deep-water coelacanths possess vestigial lungs that correspond to the likely functional lungs of the Cretaceous shallow-water coelacanth Axelrodichthys (Cupello et al., 2015; Brito et al., 2010).
 Air-breathing organs evolved several times in ray-finned fishes, giving Polypteridae (ropefish) morphologically distinct lungs, and other ray-finned fishes air-breathing capabilities through modified gas bladders and labyrinth organs (Figure 5).
 Notably, we identified ENaC subunits in ropefish and not in any other ray-finned fish, suggesting ENaC subunits were lost soon after the divergence of Polypteriformes from ray-finned fishes in the Devonian period ~360 million years ago (Hughes et al., 2018).
 Their loss reflects a lack of selective pressure to maintain the ENaC subunits.
 Evidence supports electrogenic Na+ transport through an ENaC-like channel in the gills of ray-finned fishes (Evans et al., 2005).
 Related proteins like ASIC4, proposed to play this role (Dymowska et al., 2014), or the uncharacterized ENaC-like paralogs may have left ENaC subunits dispensable.
 Airway surface liquids are critical to the function of mammalian lungs and are regulated by ENaC and other ion channels (Haq et al., 2016).
 ENaC α subunit knockout mice die of asphyxiation shortly after birth due to an inability to clear fluid from the lung (Hummler et al., 1996), and ENaC polymorphisms have been associated with lung dysfunction (Rauh et al., 2010; Schaedel et al., 1999).
 ENaC regulation by cleavage is relevant in primary airway epithelial cell cultures (Reihill et al., 2016; Myerburg et al., 2010), where ENaC is regulated by glucocorticoids rather than by aldosterone (Stokes and Sigmund, 1998).
 However, transcripts of ENaC subunits with GRIP domain polybasic tracts were not detected in the lungs of lungfishes (Uchiyama et al., 2015; Uchiyama et al., 2012) and were faint in the lungs of the ropefish (Figure 4).
 As lungs coevolved with the terrestrial migration of vertebrates, concurrent stresses may have provided selection pressure for ENaC activation by cleavage.